fbpx

 $65,000+ Construction Jobs with Visa Sponsorship in the USA

-The most common visas for construction jobs in the U.S. are the H-2B (for temporary non-agricultural workers), H-1B (for highly skilled positions), and sometimes the L-1 visa for managerial or specialized knowledge roles within international companies with U.S. offices.
-Some employers may sponsor skilled workers for permanent residency if they have specialized skills or experience that the U.S. labor market lacks.
-Before sponsoring, the employer typically must demonstrate that hiring a foreign worker won’t adversely affect U.S. workers’ wages or conditions.
+Some employers may sponsor skilled workers for permanent residency if they have high-in-demand specialized skills or experience that is in shortage in the U.S. labor market.
+Before sponsoring, the employer must demonstrate that hiring a foreign worker won’t adversely affect U.S. workers’ wages or conditions.

 Construction Jobs with Visa Sponsorship in the USA